-In 2017 starting at the end of February, more than 140 Regional and District competition events will be taking place not only in the United States, but also in Canada, Israel, Mexico and Australia culminating in the World Championship event which takes place in two places, Houston, TX April 19-22 and St. Louis April 26-29, 2017.
+Starting at the end of February, more than 140 Regional and District competition events will be taking place not only in the United States, but also in Canada, Israel, Mexico and Australia culminating in the World Championship event which takes place in two places, Houston, TX April 18-21 and Detroit April 25-28, 2018.
 FRC Regional Competitions are unique high-tech spectator sporting events.
 They are part rock concert with visual screens, music, dancing and outrageous costumes; part NASCAR with the “pits”, the machines and sponsor names on robots; and part Broadway, with lights, set, orchestration, and choreography, combining to produce a well-rehearsed show and a grand finale of awards /celebration.

 “When I walked into this stadium, it was like walking into the greatest sporting event –